 Customer Journey Analytics Platforms Unify Customer Data

-Journey analytics tools are designed to quickly integrate data across a variety of systems and channels to create a unified customer view.
+Journey analytics platforms are designed to quickly integrate data across a variety of systems and channels to create a unified customer view.
 Sophisticated customer journey analytics platforms are supported by a customer journey data hub, enabling you to analyze millions of data points in real-time and produce actionable analytics in a timeframe when it is still relevant and actionable.

 4. Scarcity of Skills and Resources